dann109/BBB/Help.md

-If the steps above fail, the remainder of this text file might help.
+# If the steps above fail
+#the remainder of this text file might help.
 It is somewhat repetitive, so scan through first.

 Quick login (and verify system connections) screen /dev/tty.usbmodem<varies> 115200